 Have you ever thought about teaching online?
-I’ve written down some key information that I could share with you if you ever decide to teach online!
+If you have, here is some key information that I could share with you if you ever decide to teach online!
 I hope it can be beneficial for anyone wanting to go live abroad and scared they won’t find work.
-Or for someone who’s looking for a change in career.
+Or for someone who’s looking for a change in career or just a summer job.

 Teaching online has allowed me to travel around Europe knowing I will still be making a fairly consistent income wherever I go.
 Without having to work 9-5 and take a few weeks of here and there.
 Do you feel like working 4 hours a day and making 80-90$ daily and then doing whatever you want in your free time?
 Then keep reading and see if online teaching is for you! 🙂